GoogleCloudPlatform/cluster-toolkit/community/modules/remote-desktop/chrome-remote-desktop/README.md

 ## Description

-This module creates a GPU accelerated remote desktop that can be accessed using Chrome Remote Desktop.
+This module creates a GPU accelerated virtual machine that can be accessed using Chrome Remote Desktop.

 > **Note**: This is an experimental module.
 This module has only been tested in